Sanaya Irani Feels Weird When People Say She & Barun Share Sizzling Chemistry

 Barun & Sanaya Are Good Friends

-Barun and Sanaya are close friends and even when the show went off-air they are seen giving us friendship goals.
+Barun and Sanaya are close friends and even when the show went off air, they are seen giving us friendship goals.
 Not just Barun, Sanaya is also close to Barun's wife, Pashmeen Manchanda.
-Recently, Sanaya and Mohit were seen visiting Barun's house as his daughter turned one-month-old.
+Recently, Sanaya and Mohit were seen visiting Barun's house as his daughter turned one month old.

 Most Read: Nach Baliye 9: Madhurima Tuli-Vishal Aditya Singh To Be Eliminated; Fans Feel They Must Do Bigg Boss